k0001/k0001.github.com/articles/opaleye-sot.md

 will always be `Koln` if there was one among the passed in arguments like in our case.
-So we have `restrict` expecting a `Kol PGBool` and `eq` returning a `Koln PGBool`. `nullsFalse` is simply an arrow function that converts the latter to the former, transforming each `NULL` value to `FALSE`.
+So we have `restrict` expecting a `Kol PGBool` and `eq` returning a `Koln PGBool`. `nullsFalse` is simply an arrow function that converts the latter to the former, transforming a possible `NULL` value to `FALSE`.
 After combining all of this, we simply return `u`.
 That is, this query will accomplish the same as the following SQL:

 ```SQL
 SELECT "id", "name", "favoriteNumber", "age"